FallenAstaroth/stink/README.md

 </div>

 <h3 align="center">Description</h3>
-<p align="center"><br>The code is for reference only.
+<p align="center"><br>The code is for information purposes only.
 The author is not responsible for its use.
 Read the functionality, examples of use and compilation at one of the links below.<p>

 <h3 align="center">Click one of us</h3>
 <p align="center">